-When you see var a = 1, JavaScript splits it into two statements: var a and a = 1.
+When you see var = 1, JavaScript splits it into two statements: var = 1.
 The first statement, the declaration, is processed during the compilation phase.
 The second statement, the assignment, is left in place for the execution phase.

 So the preceding snippet would actually be executed as follows: